anpaul7/nuodb-operator/README.md

 ### Sample NuoDB database deployment script

-This sample deploys a NuoDB database using "on-cluster" NuoDB Insight visual monitoring and start a sample SQL application
+This sample deploys a NuoDB database with the NuoDB Insight visual monitoring tool and starts a sample SQL application
 ```
 # Set the environment context to the namespace you will deploy the NuoDB Operator
 kubectl config set-context --current --namespace=$OPERATOR_NAMESPACE`